NovoRapid Vial (Insulin Aspart)

 How It Works

-Good to know: NovoRapid is not addictive and is available only with a doctor’s prescription.
+Good to know: NovoRapid is not addictive.

 How to Take NovoRapid Vial